 - Personal experiences

-- Analysis of information you’re reading
+- Analysis of the information you’re reading

 - Opinions offering a counter-narrative